 In March 1998, the Commission on Accreditation for Law Enforcement Agencies (CALEA) first certified the Department of Criminal Justice Training (DOCJT).
 The department became the second training academy in the nation to hold such certification.
 At the time, there was no program aimed specifically at accrediting training facilities.
 DOCJT, along with other training academies across the nation, worked with CALEA to create a new program that would meet that need.

-In March 2003, the Department of Criminal Justice Training became the first public safety training academy in the world to be accredited by CALEA under its newly created program, Public Safety Training Academy Accreditation.
+In March 2003, the DOCJT became the first public safety training academy in the world to be accredited by CALEA under its newly created program, Public Safety Training Academy Accreditation.
 CALEA implemented this new accreditation in January 2002 to promote superior public safety training academy services and recognize professional excellence.

-In July 2006, while achieving its first reaccreditation, the Department of Criminal Justice Training became the first Public Safety Training Academy to be designated a CALEA Flagship Agency, an award that recognizes outstanding achievement in the accreditation process.
+In July 2006, while achieving its first reaccreditation, DOCJT became the first academy of the Public Safety Training Academy program to be designated a CALEA Flagship Agency, an award that recognizes outstanding achievement in the accreditation process.

 DOCJT earned Gold Standard Assessment status in 2015, its fifth reaccreditation, for maintaining contemporary files for each CALEA standard.